TRIPURA RAHASYA

 discrimination, worship of God, study of holy scriptures,

-learning from the wise, investigation into the Self and so on.
+learning from the wise, investigation into the Self and

 34. Efforts to overcome these obstacles are more or